Are Proofreading Courses Worth It?

 But I’ll let you in on a little secret.
 Even if you take a proofreading course, you’ll probably do this in the beginning.

 However, if you have the proper training, you’re likely making the right decisions; you’re just doubting yourself since you’re new to the job.
-And this doubt is normal—not only in proofreading but in any career.

 This self-doubt that creeps up on us is so common that it has a name: impostor syndrome.